ruby-0106/pandas-data-cleaning/README.md

-# Cleaned Raw Data with Pandas and Store in Excel for Further Valueable Analysis(Individual Project)
+# Cleaned Raw Data with Pandas and Store in PostgreSQL and Excel for Further Valueable Analysis(Individual Project)
 **Work-Flow**: **Kaggle-JupyterNotebook-PostgreSQL-Excel**

 **Dataset**: Google Ads sales dataset ("https://shorturl.at/6ssZB")